Lonmin miners strike in South Africa, unnerving investors

 Disruptions at Marikana are particularly closely watched as it was the site where 34 striking miners were shot dead by police last August in South Africa's deadliest security incident since the end of apartheid in 1994.

-"Things are still not right," said Johannes Liofo, a rock drill operator at Lonmin's Karee mine.
-Speaking at a rock face and drenched in sweat, he said he was still waiting for working conditions to improve.
+Workers affiliated to the militant Association of Mineworkers and Construction Union (AMCU) refused to go underground on Tuesday, demanding the closure of the offices of a rival union, said the mining group.

-Lonmin said workers affiliated to the Association of Mineworkers and Construction Union (AMCU) refused to go underground on Tuesday, demanding the closure of the offices of a rival union.
+The company initially said workers from four shafts took part in an illegal stoppage, then returned to work.
+It later said miners from the Saffy and Newman shafts were still out.

-AMCU has a reputation for militancy and one of its shift bosses, Phahla Mekela, said there was still a high level of absenteeism at the shafts, something he attributed to widespread resentment among workers and a long list of demands still unmet.
+Lonmin organised a media visit to the mine on Tuesday to show journalists how it was recovering from the unrest.

-Lonmin spokeswoman Sue Vey said the miners had taken advantage of the presence of the world's media to stage a stoppage and make their point.
+Lonmin spokeswoman Sue Vey said the miners had taken advantage of the presence of the world's media to stage a strike and make their point.

 "They made use of the opportunity to convey their message.
 They have been heard," she said.